Breast Lift (Mastopexy) Surgery in San Francisco

 *Disclaimer: Results are not guaranteed and may vary from person to person.

 Getting Back to Normal After Breast Lift Surgery

 Healing is a gradual process.
 Although you may be up and about in a day or two, don’t plan on returning to work for a week or more, depending on how you feel.
 And avoid lifting anything over your head for three to four weeks.
 If you have any unusual symptoms, don’t hesitate to call Dr. Rajagopal.

 You may be instructed to avoid sex and strenuous sports for six weeks.
 After that, you can resume these activities slowly.
 If you become pregnant, the operation should not affect your ability to breast-feed, since your milk ducts and nipples will be left intact.

 How Much does a Breast Lift Cost?

-If you have any questions regarding Breast Lift Surgery, or wish to schedule a consultation with Dr. Rajagopal in San Francisco, California, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.
+If you have any questions regarding Breast Lift Surgery at our San Francisco office, or wish to schedule a consultation with Usha Rajagopal, MD in San Francisco, California, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.